MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 #### Default Value

-600px

-#### Sample

-N/A
+`600px`

 ### containerWidth

-Sets the width of the placeholder.
+The `containerWidth` property sets the width of the placeholder.

-If the style of the placeholder has a width value, the containerWidth property is ignored.
+- If the style of the placeholder has a width value, the `containerWidth` property is ignored.

-If the enableResponsive property is set to true, the containerWidth property is ignored and the width is adjusted to fit the viewport.
+- If the `enableResponsive` property is set to true, the `containerWidth` property is ignored and the width is adjusted to fit the viewport.

 #### Required?